RocketSim CLI

 Use RocketSim to type a search query into the search field and select the first result

-Use RocketSim to press the home button and relaunch the app
+Use RocketSim to press the home button, then inspect the Simulator after the app is open again

 Requirements